 Aside from Great America (which stays closed on 49ers game days), there isn’t much in the way of entertainment options in Santa Clara near Levi’s Stadium.
 It’s largely a residential area, and Great America Parkway between 101 and the stadium is lined mostly with office parks.

 Note that the lots to the west of the venue are separated from the venue itself by a small creek; you’ll have to find one of three pedestrian bridges to get across, each of which can get rather congested close to kickoff.

-There are a handful of hotels nearby, most prominently the Santa Clara Marriott about a mile south of the stadium, and a few chain restaurants (IHOP, In-N-Out Burger) as well.
+There are a handful of hotels nearby (see the hotel list above), and a few chain restaurants (IHOP, In-N-Out Burger) as well.
 These businesses are there mainly to cater to the neighborhood and office-worker crowd, though they’ve undoubtedly benefited from the presence of the stadium as well.